junco · coding-agent worker · v0.11.0 · MIT

 - designation

-- harness-agnostic task-queue worker · local daemon
+- harness-agnostic coding-agent worker · local daemon

 - input

-- Markdown tickets (YAML frontmatter) · GitHub issues you label
+- GitHub issues you label · Markdown tickets (YAML frontmatter)

 - output

-- draft pull requests · in-place answers · plan comments
+- draft pull requests · plan comments · in-place answers

-- endpoint
+junco dashboard - endpoint

 - runtime